emqx/emqx/Windows.md

 Cygwin is what we tested with.

-* Add `cygwin\bin` dir to `Path` environment variable To do so, search for Edit environment variable in control pannel and add `C:\tools\cygwin\bin` (depending on the location where it was installed) to `Path` list.
+* Add `cygwin\bin` dir to `Path` environment variable To do so, search for Edit environment variable in control panel and add `C:\tools\cygwin\bin` (depending on the location where it was installed) to `Path` list.